Passive solar can plays a powerful role in good design. Ignoring natural light is a tragic—and rookie—mistake for Southern California beach homes.

 Light shelves are horizontal design features that bounce natural light into specific areas, while helping reduce window glare.

-How Natural Light Works With Texture & Color
+How Passive Solar Works With Texture & Color

 Flooring, wall materials, and finishes affect how natural light suffuses, or doesn’t, in a particular space.
 Carpets, unvarnished woods, and fabrics absorb rather than reflect light, which may be needed in order to provide ocular relief in rooms with tons of natural light.
 Mirrors, metallics, and varnished surfaces reflect the available light, bouncing it around a space.

 Interior designers must understand how much room a light receives and how consistent that light is.
 Room orientation and seasonal light changes should be considered when choosing furniture, flooring, window, and wall dressings.
 Design rules can and should be broken, but some light elements to consider include choosing colors and textures that don’t wash out in bright light if a room is south-facing, selecting warm colors and textures for north-facing rooms, and cooler choices for southerly rooms.
 Think about shadows as a design motif; watching how they change throughout the day.
 (Renown artist James Turrell bases his architectural sculptures entirely around shadow-play.)

 Natural Light & Wayfinding

 Each room needs its own purpose, identity, and ambiance.
 Wayfinding is about guiding people through a physical space and enhancing their understanding of that space.
 It includes subtle signifiers that establish a room as a place for relaxing, sleeping, eating, or playing.
 Design is largely about wayfinding, and lighting is a critical component of design.
 Knowing when and where natural light is available and how the quality of that light changes over time is a key part of effectively using this gift from the sun.

 Interested in a sun-filled custom California beach home build or remodel?
 Get in touch with the designers at White Sands Design/Build.
 We’d be happy to talk options with you.